Tao Te Ching

 from War and Peace in the Global Village

-Themes: Free Will Slavery
+Themes: Slavery Free Will

 “Those who truly think for themselves are like monarchs, they recognize no one above them and no more accept authorities than a monarch does orders.
 They don’t acknowledge the validity of anything they have not themselves confirmed.”